rglisson/musician-app/README.md

 # Results
 - CodePipeline and Beanstalk creates an easy process for a CI/CD application.
 Beanstalk automatically creates an EC2 instance and S3 bucket behind the scenes.
 See the images below.
-The connection to the github repo automates the updates of changes in the scripts within a couple of minutes of the lastest commit.
+The connection to the github repo automates the updates of changes in the scripts within a couple of minutes of the lastest commit. test

 ![](img/ec2.PNG)